 Is Your NFT Really Secured by Global Intellectual Property Law

-It is an indisputable fact that NFTs are everywhere, but the genuine concern is how does NFT fit in existing regulations.
+It is an indisputable fact that NFTs are everywhere, but the genuine concern is how does NFTs fit into existing regulations.

 What is all being Sold?

 I sold a pair of tweets the other day.
 This isn’t a sentence I would have predicted a year ago, but here we are.
 Non-fungible tokens (NFTs) have exploded in popularity in recent weeks.
 NFTs have been created by one of my favorite singers; the Associated Press is selling one.
 The National Basketball Association has made headlines selling NFTs, and hackers are even trying to sell 0-day exploits as NFTs.

 Why does it matter?

 NFTs are gaining traction, but it’s unclear how they’ll fit into the legal and regulatory frameworks that control the banking, technological, and cryptocurrency industries.
 Because NFTs are not the same as initial coin offerings (ICOs), they cannot be classified as a security.
 While rules govern the conduct of NFT operations, it is critical to guarantee that consumers are informed of their actions.

 Digital collectibles, or NFTs, are a type of NFT.
 They can symbolize things (such as tweets, real estate, and other tangible assets) or be the items themselves (like art).
 Their value proposition is that they are digitally unique and reside on a blockchain (Ethereum).
 While everyone can copy and download video clips or image files, an NFT has a record indicating it only has one owner.